 Past participants have included armed forces personnel, government officials, staff of non-governmental organisations (NGOs), journalists, National Red Cross and Red Crescent Society volunteers and staff from outside the UK, and university lecturers and students.

 How to apply

-The course costs £400 (this amount includes accommodation for 3 nights, meals, and course materials).
-Travel costs are not included.
-The deadline for full payment is Friday 17 August 2018.
+In 2022, the course cost £450 (this amount included accommodation for three nights, meals, and course materials).
+Travel costs were not included.

-If you are applying from overseas, please consider carefully the visa requirements to enter the UK.
+If you are planning to apply from overseas, please consider carefully the visa requirements to enter the UK.
 It is important to apply for your visa early so the process is completed well in advance of the course.

 Full details of entry requirements for the UK can be found on the UK Visas and Immigration website.

-If you are given a place on the course, you should apply for a business visa.
+If you are given a place on the course, you should apply for a Standard Visitor visa as soon as possible.
 The British Red Cross will provide a letter of invitation in support of your visa application.